top of page

 Ingrid has an inquisitive and adventurous spirit.
 Where Sylvia is reserved and extremely cautious, Ingrid will approach to investigate.
 She is reigning Miss Congeniality of the pasture, friendly to her herd mates and humans alike.

 Ingrid has model looks, she is tall and elegant with distinct white markings on both her left limbs and her tail.
 Like Sylvia, Ingrid's ears have holes in them from her number tag.
 A lasting reminder that in her previous life, she too was treated as a product.
-Since her time at FCFS, Ingrid has been treated as a individual with careful consideration given to her needs and unique personality.
+Since her time at FCFS, Ingrid has been treated as an individual with careful consideration given to her needs and unique personality.

 Though Ingrid is friendly with all her herd mates, she most often spends time with the sisters rescued from Pennsylvania, Sienna, Iola, Gloria, and Rapunzel.
-Besides being with friends, one of Ingrid's favorite past times is enjoying the mineral block.
+Besides being with friends, one of Ingrid's favorite pasttimes is enjoying the mineral block.
 Licking the block provides trace minerals and salt that are needed for a balanced diet.
 It's also an activity that provides enrichment to the pasture.
 Ingrid is gentle, playful, and curious.
 We love watching her interact with her friends and her environment.

 IMG_1081_edited.jpg